Catheter-Associated Urinary Tract Infections

 appropriate indications and must be removed as soon as they are no longer

-The Cut CAUTI bundle is intended to be used in all patient care areas in acute care hospitals.
-The toolkit and general resources are a collection of supporting resources and tools to assist hospitals in implementing the bundle.
+The CAUTI road map is intended to be used in all patient care areas in acute care hospitals.
+The CAUTI toolkit below is a collection of supporting documents, resources and tools to assist hospitals in implementing the road map.